Rep. Matt Gaetz marries girlfriend Ginger Luckey in small California ceremony

 Gaetz is currently being investigated as part of a sex trafficking probe

-Rep. Matt Gaetz, R-Fla., married girlfriend Ginger Luckey in a small, private ceremony in South California on Saturday.
+Rep. Matt Gaetz, R-Fla., married girlfriend Ginger Luckey in a small, private ceremony in Southern California on Saturday.

 Gaetz, 39, and Luckey, 26, were wedded by Sergio Gor, a former staffer for Republican Sen. Rand Paul, in a ceremony attended by about 40 people on Catalina Island, Vanity Fair reported.